-Based on literature reports, ceftriaxone is not compatible with amsacrine, vancomycin, fluconazole and aminoglycosides and labetalol.
+Based on literature reports, ceftriaxone is not compatible with amsacrine, vancomycin, fluconazole and aminoglycosides.

-Solutions containing ceftriaxone should not be mixed with or added to other agents except those mentioned in section 6.6

-In particular, diluents containing calcium, (e.g. Ringer's solution, Hartmann's solution) should not be used to reconstitute ceftriaxone vials or to further dilute a reconstituted vial for IV administration because a precipitate can form.
+Solutions containing ceftriaxone should not be mixed with or added to other agents except those mentioned in section 6.6.
+In particular diluents containing calcium, (e.g. Ringer's solution, Hartmann's solution) should not be used to reconstitute ceftriaxone vials or bottles or to further dilute a reconstituted vial or bottle for intravenous administration because a precipitate can form.
 Ceftriaxone must not be mixed or administered simultaneously with calcium containing solutions including total parenteral nutrition (see section 4.2, 4.3, 4.4 and 4.8).

-If treatment with a combination of another antibiotic with Ceftriaxone is intended, administration should not occur in the same syringe or in the same infusion solution.
+If treatment with a combination of another antibiotic with Xoraxon is intended, administration should not occur in the same syringe or in the same infusion solution.